 - In other box office news, Disney’s computer-animated Bolt is bound to become a major commercial misfire.

-Twilight box office: Female-centered interspecies romantic fantasy is year’s biggest sleeper hit
+Twilight box office: Kristen Stewart stars in female-centered interspecies romantic fantasy that has become the biggest sleeper hit of the year

 Nov.
 21–23 weekend box office: Summit Entertainment’s interspecies romantic fantasy Twilight easily topped the North American (U.S. and Canada only) chart with a remarkable $69.6 million, including an estimated $7 million from midnight screenings, according to final studio figures found at boxofficemojo.com.